 The UN's nuclear watchdog said it was monitoring developments and had seen "no evidence of radiological impact" from the strikes.
 The UN Security Council convened an emergency session Saturday afternoon.

 Whether Operation Epic Fury ends Iran's nuclear ambitions or opens the door to a wider regional war depends on what comes next.
-For now, the US military reports zero American casualties.
-Iran's senior leadership may be dead.
+Iran's Supreme Leader is confirmed dead.
+American troops have been killed in retaliatory strikes.
 And the streets of Boston are full of people who have very strong feelings about all of it.

 Loading Comments